Table of contents

 For employers, the best way to ensure remote employee productivity is by providing them with the tools and support they need to succeed.

-On the other hand, workers need to make sure they have an appropriate workplace to work, stay organized and take care of their health for optimized remote work productivity.
+On the other hand, workers need to make sure they have an appropriate workplace, stay organized and take care of their health for optimized remote work productivity.

 The bottom line is that a company culture based on trust and clear communication will alleviate any worries regarding productivity.